-3.11.
-Trading halts
+3.12 Trading halts

-The Company in certain circumstances may need to request a trading halt from the ASX.
+The Company in certain circumstances may need to request a trading halt from the ASX to maintain the efficient trading of its securities.
 The Chair in consultation with the Board will make decisions in relation to trading halts and the only personnel authorised to request a trading halt on behalf of the Company will be the Chair and the Company Secretary.

-3.12.
-Advisors
+3.13 Advisors